 USA CRITS was developed to feature criterium riders and to offer venues, teams and riders the ability to excel in a unique discipline of cycling.
 The events that form the USA CRITS showcase the ideals that make criterium racing an American legacy: challenging courses that feature arts and entertainment districts, a large and growing base of spectators, broad community support, and strong marketing opportunities for partners.

-As the country’s leading producer of criterium racing, currently producing over forty criterium events, Swagger has over 50 years of combined experience as a sports marketing and event management organization.
-Swagger has managed America’s premier criterium, the Twilight Criterium in Athens, GA, for 32 years and the only nationwide criterium series for the past 4 years.
+As the country’s leading producer of criterium racing, Swagger has over 50 years of combined experience as a sports marketing and event management organization.
+Swagger has managed America’s premier criterium, Athens Twilight, in Athens, GA, since 1980.